-Council will formally review the Code of Conduct within the first year of each triennium.
-The results of that review will be presented to Council for their consideration and vote.
+The Methven Community Board will formally review the Code of Conduct within the first year of each triennium.
+The results of that review will be presented to the Board members for their consideration and vote.

 Appendix 1: The Code of Conduct explained